travis-ci/docs-travis-ci-com/blog/_posts/2013-11-19-upcoming-email-notification-policy-change.md

 committer of the commit who are also owners of the repository will be notified.

-We will use email address on our databse.
+We will use email address on our database.

 ## Effective date
 This new policy is scheduled to go into effect for